 Louisiana Quit Claim Deed Form

-Mandatory inclusions (CC 3352): In order to record the Quit Claim Deed, the following information should be present in the form:
+Mandatory Information (CC 3352): In order for the deed to be approved, the following information needs to be included in the form:

 - The Grantor and Grantee’s full name, domicile, and permanent mailing address,